gotansible/aws-bootstrap/README.md

-# genesis
+# aws_bootstrap

-creates a new configured bootstrap set of files to launch a new vpc.
+creates a new configured bootstrap set of files and script to launch a new vpc with a provisioning server running ansible and terraform.